 Both of the signals in this set were missing one of their colored lenses, with one also missing its arm and with one of its pegs broken off and stuck in the supporting pole.
 I popped the red lens out of the more broken signal and carefully pulled the other signal front off and put the red lens in its housing.
 Then I borrowed another signal for the pictures and videos shown here...

-The track layout is a longer oval than the number No.1 oval sets, another element of the luxury of this early era of Plarail, and it can thus be reconfigured a few different ways...
+The track layout is a longer oval than the No.1-style oval sets, another element of the luxury of this early era of Plarail, and it can thus be reconfigured a few different ways...
 The set stayed in the range for several years.

 Release period | 1970-1974 |